AmblesideOnline Year 3 Booklist

 28. A Drop of Water: Experiments are all on pgs 38-39; adjust the timing of winter experiments (sections 14, 15, 16) to suit your climate if necessary (Back)

-30. Friedhoffer's "Science Lab in a . . ." books are a great resource, but they're out of print; don't spend more than $10 on a used copy.
+30. Friedhoffer's "Science Lab in a . . ." books are a great resource, but they're hard to find; don't spend more than $10 on a used copy.
+Barnes and Noble still has copies.
 (Back)

 31. Poetry: How do you "do" poetry?
 Simply read it and enjoy it, re-read it, read it again and listen to the sound of the phrases, let them paint a word picture in your mind.
 Do you feel like you need more direction?
 How to Read a Poem: Based on the Billy Collins Poem "Introduction to Poetry" by Tania Runyan is "less as an instructional book and more of an invitation."
 This is a suggested optional parent resource that encourages you read poetry for enjoyment.
 (Back)